 Before you close your eyes at bedtime, reflect over the day and remind yourself of all the things you have been able to do and how you made a difference, however small — the smile you gave to a stranger and many other doings.

-Forgiveness is the very best tool that allows us to face what we have done in the past, acknowledge our mistakes, learn from them, leave them behind, and move on.
+Forgiveness is the very best tool of kindness that allows us to face what we have done in the past, acknowledge our mistakes, learn from them, leave them behind, and move on.
 You are so worth it.
 Don’t let your past mistakes define your future.
 Forgiveness is not a destination.
 Do it regularly.